How To Delete a Page in Microsoft Word

 - Double click on that page to bring it up.

-- If the page appears to be blank, press Ctrl+Shift+8 to see the paragraph marks.
+- If the page appears to be blank, press Ctrl + Shift + 8 (CMD + 8 on Mac) to see the paragraph marks.
 This can help you determine if there are any unintended entries on the page.

 - Hitting delete until the page disappears will fix these errors.

-You can achieve the same results of deleting a full page with a Shift + click process, too.
+You can achieve the same results with a Shift + click process:

 - Place the cursor at the beginning of the page you want to delete.